Maximizing Biodiversity In Your Garden

 Insect hotels and bee boxes are specially designed structures that provide shelter and nesting opportunities for beneficial insects and solitary bees.
 These structures can be made from various materials, such as hollow stems, wooden blocks with drilled holes, or bundles of sticks and twigs.
 Place them in a sunny location in your garden, away from strong winds, to attract a diverse range of beneficial insects, including predacious wasps, solitary bees, and ladybugs.

-See also How To Create A Native Plant Garden
+See also How To Implement Composting In Your Eco-Friendly Garden

 Providing Bat Houses